Kelapa Gading: Flooding problem

-Despite being a well-developed area, Kelapa Gading is affected by flood most rainy season due to its geographically low plain characteristics (5 meters above sea level) and the lack of effective flood diversion network established by the district developer.
+Despite being a well-developed area, Kelapa Gading is affected by floods, mainly during the rainy season, due to its geographically low plain characteristics (5 meters above sea level) and the lack of an effective flood diversion network established by the district developer.
 The district was severely affected by the 2007 Jakarta flood, the worst flooding disaster in Jakarta.

 Flood control infrastructures in Kelapa Gading include several small reservoirs in the Administrative Village of Kelapa Gading Barat, with linking water channels.

 Since 2010, the East Flood Channel began functioning, diverting water that used to cross Kelapa Gading's surrounding waterway.
-Many are hoping that this Flood Channel can really make Kelapa Gading flood free.
+Many are hoping that this flood channel can make Kelapa Gading flood-free.

 Between 2008 and 2011, no crucial flood struck the area.
-In 2020, however, the area has been overwhelmed with multiple floods.
+In 2020, however, the area was overwhelmed with multiple floods.

+Because of the ongoing risk of flooding, many homes in Kelapa Gading are built elevated, with inclined driveways leading up from street level to the ground level of the house.